impresso/CLEF-HIPE-2020/data/README.md

 ### How to cite

-If you use this data, please consider citing the CLEF-HIPE-2020 overview papers:
+If you use this data, please consider citing

+- the extended overview paper:

-"Extended Overview of CLEF HIPE 2020: Named Entity Processing on Historical Newspapers": [https://infoscience.epfl.ch/record/281054](https://infoscience.epfl.ch/record/281054)
+M. Ehrmann, M. Romanello, A. Flückiger, and S. Clematide, [Extended Overview of CLEF HIPE 2020: Named Entity Processing on Historical Newspapers](https://infoscience.epfl.ch/record/281054) in Working Notes of CLEF 2020 - Conference and Labs of the Evaluation Forum, Thessaloniki, Greece, 2020, vol. 2696, p.
+38. doi: 10.5281/zenodo.4117566.

 ```
 @inproceedings{ehrmann_extended_2020,